 Branches: Executive--Governor General (chief of state, representing British monarch), prime minister, cabinet.
 Legislative--bicameral Parliament (21 appointed senators, 60 elected representatives).
 Judicial--Court of Appeal and courts of original jurisdiction.

 Political parties: People's National Party (PNP), Jamaica Labour Party (JLP), National Democratic Movement (NDM), United Peoples Party (UPP).

 Suffrage: Universal at 18.

-Industry: Types--tourism, bauxite and alumina, garment assembly, processed foods, sugar, rum, cement, metal, chemical products.
+Industry: Types--tourism, bauxite and alumina, processed foods, sugar, rum, cement, metal, chemical products.